-- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a concern form/CPOMs record (dependent on role and access to CPOMs) - seek support for yourself if you are distressed.
+- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a paper written record in the Nursery or record on CPOMS for the school aged children. - seek support for yourself if you are distressed.